 Maya civilization at its peak

-The Maya civilization was influenced by the city of Teotihuacan, located farther to the west.
-At Tikal, it appears that one of their early rulers, named Siyaj K'ak, may have come from there.
-According to an inscription, he ascended the throne on Sept.
+According to the inscriptions, an early Maya ruler named Siyaj K'ak, who may have come from Tikal, ascended the throne on Sept.
 13, A.D.
-379, and is depicted wearing feathers and shells and holding an atlatl (spear-thrower), features associated with Teotihuacan, writes researcher John Montgomery in his book "Tikal: An Illustrated History of the Mayan Capital" (Hippocrene Books, 2001).

-However, it is important to note that other Maya cities, such as that of Chichén Itzá, grew, at least for a time, with the king of Teotihuacán overthrowing the leader of Tikal and replacing them with one of his own vassals.
+379, and is depicted wearing feathers and shells and holding an atlatl (spear-thrower), which are features associated with Teotihuacán, wrote art historian John Montgomery in his book "Tikal: An Illustrated History of the Mayan Capital" (Hippocrene Books, 2001).
+A stele discovered at El Achiotal, a Maya site near Tikal, also supports the idea that Teotihuacán controlled or heavily influenced Tikal for a time, with the king of Teotihuacán overthrowing the leader of Tikal and replacing them with one of his own vassals.

-Chichén Itzá features several ball courts, including the largest example in the Americas, being longer than a modern-day American football field.
-The court's rings, through which competing teams somehow tried to score, rose about 20 feet (6 meters) off the ground, about twice the height of a modern-day NBA net.
+Chichén Itzá features several ball courts, including the largest example in the Americas that is longer than a modern-day football field.
+The court's rings, through which competing teams tried to score, rose about 20 feet (6 meters) off the ground, about twice the height of a modern-day NBA net.
 The rules for the Maya ball game are not well understood, but the increase in ballcourts during the Classic period indicates that the Maya continued to thrive.

-The Maya universe
+The Maya gods

 "The universe of the ancient Maya was composed of kab, or Earth (the visible domain of the Maya people), kan, or the sky above (the invisible realm of celestial deities), and xibalba, or the watery underworld below (the invisible realm of the underworld deities)," Sharer wrote.

 Caves played a special role in Maya religion, as they were seen as entranceways to the underworld.
 "These were especially sacred and dangerous places where the dead were buried and special rituals for the ancestors conducted," Sharer wrote.